Frequently Asked Questions ( FAQ )

 Yes, in order to receive

-the exemption, you must file a return the first year you are eligible.
+the exemption a timely return must be filed the first year you are eligible.
 After

 your initial filing, you will not be required to file again until you acquire